alpenzoo/npFileName/README.md

 # npFileName
 A simple check syntax and autocomplete widget for building a filename similar to an expression.
 Validation, error highlighting, tags dictionary pulled with ajax.
 Not really developed for great reusability, so you need to adapt it to your needs.

-The library is buildt as a jQuery plug-in.
+The component is a jQuery plug-in.

 ## Requirements